epfl-ada/ada-template-website/index.md

 Take a closer look, and you’ll spot the trends: spikes in average revenue during the 1960s, 1970s, and the 2000s.
 These peaks suggest a few standout years when influential movies reshaped audience behavior and consumption.
 Movies weren’t just entertainment; they became cultural landmarks, driving trends and capturing imaginations.

 But here’s the twist: while revenue paints a broad picture of financial success, it’s not the whole story.
 A movie’s impact goes beyond earnings.
-Popularity, critical acclaim, and audience connection all play roles in determining what *success* truly means.
+Popularity, critical acclaim, and audience connection all play roles in determining what **success** truly means.

 ---

-### *Why Revenue Isn’t Enough*
+#### **Why Revenue Isn’t Enough**

 The data tells us this much: the movie industry is growing, financially and creatively.
 But focusing on revenue alone misses the bigger picture.
 A movie’s success isn’t just about box office numbers; it’s about emotional connection, cultural impact, and the stories that resonate.

 Our analysis doesn’t stop here.
 While the industry’s financial growth is impressive, we believe there’s more to success than dollars earned.
-Through a deep dive into sentiment analysis and actor influence, we aim to uncover the hidden ingredients that separate good movies from great ones.

-So, does a star-studded cast or an unforgettable storyline hold the key to success?
-The answer is coming — and it’s worth sticking around for.

-### *The Story Behind Movie Ratings: Audience Perception Unmasked*
+### **The Story Behind Movie Ratings: Audience Perception Unmasked**

 #### Ratings Analysis